hideyukiinada/examples/tensorflow/conditional_2.md

 Objectives are the following:

-* Calculate the sum of 2nd elements of each sample if the first element is greater than 0
+* Calculate the sum of second element of each sample if the first element is greater than 0
-* Calculate the sum of 3nd elements of each sample if the first element is 0
+* Calculate the sum of third element of each sample if the first element is 0

 <img src="../assets/images/conditional_2.jpg"  width="600px">>